 \subsection{Keywords}

-The keywords used to scan the above-mentioned databases were chosen by the authors based on their expertise in the field of interest.
-In addition, an iterative process was implemented in which new relevant keywords identified during data collection were used to retrieve additional articles in subsequent phases.
-This approach ensures the exhaustiveness of the review by accounting for newly acquired expertise and knowledge in the area of interest.
-In total, article identification was conducted in four phases.
-The keywords were searched for in the title, abstract, and keywords of the articles.
-In each phase, the search strings contained the keywords \textit{robot and cobot} but varied regarding the keywords used to identify notions of human autonomy and agency.
+The authors selected keywords based on their expertise in the domain.
+In addition, an iterative approach was used: relevant terms identified during data collection were added to retrieve additional articles in subsequent phases.
+This strategy aimed to ensure comprehensive coverage by incorporating newly acquired knowledge.
+Article identification proceeded in four phases.
+Keywords were queried in article titles, abstracts, and author keywords.
+In each phase, the search strings included \textit{robot and cobot} but varied the terms used to capture notions of human autonomy and agency.

-In the first phase, the following keywords were deployed: \textit{human autonomy, perceiving autonomy, perceived autonomy, perception of autonomy, user autonomy, personal autonomy, sense of autonomy, experiencing autonomy, experience of autonomy, supporting autonomy, support for autonomy, support of autonomy, preserving autonomy, preservation of autonomy, human agency, perceiving agency, perceived agency, perception of agency, user agency, personal agency, sense of agency, experiencing agency, experience of agency, supporting agency, support for agency, support of agency, preserving agency and preservation of agency}.
+In the first phase, we used the following keywords: \textit{human autonomy, perceiving autonomy, perceived autonomy, perception of autonomy, user autonomy, personal autonomy, sense of autonomy, experiencing autonomy, experience of autonomy, supporting autonomy, support for autonomy, support of autonomy, preserving autonomy, preservation of autonomy, human agency, perceiving agency, perceived agency, perception of agency, user agency, personal agency, sense of agency, experiencing agency, experience of agency, supporting agency, support for agency, support of agency, preserving agency and preservation of agency}.

-In the second phase, the keywords \textit{need for autonomy, need to feel autonomous and autonomy need} were used.
+In the second phase, we used the keywords \textit{need for autonomy, need to feel autonomous and autonomy need} were used.

-The third phase utilised the keyword \textit{self-determination theory}.
+The third phase used the keyword \textit{self-determination theory}.

-In the fourth and last phase, the keywords \textit{intrinsic motivation and basic psychological need} were used.
+In the fourth and final phase, the keywords \textit{intrinsic motivation and basic psychological need} were used.